grant778/Bering-Sea-Calanus-PSPM/README.md

 # Bering-Sea-Calanus-PSPM
-R scripts and data used in 2023 Master's thesis.
+R scripts and data used in Grant Woodard's 2023 Master's thesis "Climate Change and Density Dependence in the North Pacific: Applications to Salmon Run Forecasting and Plankton Population Dynamics".

 Use the NPRB versions of the script.
 The clean developed some bugs when I was removing some "unused and unecessary" code and I can't figure out how to delete them.